Volunteer

 Education & Outreach

-Depending on your preferences you might be on the aquarium floor during open hours greeting guests, discussing exhibits, or assisting at the touch tank.
+Join us during open hours (Fri & Sat 10:30-4:30 & Sun 11:30-3:30) on the aquarium floor during greeting guests, discussing exhibits, or assisting at the touch tank.
 During the school year you may also assist SEA’s lead teacher with lessons in the SEA classroom, the floating classroom, on the beach, or out in schools.
 As an Education & Outreach volunteer you share your passion for marine life directly with members of the community.

 Animal Care & Water Quality